legionth/the-dad-code/src/health/sleep.md

 Parents had to work in factories and the kids had to sleep at a certain time.

 If you want to read more about it: https://taylorkulik.com/the-surprising-history-of-sleep-training/

+## Bedtime Routine

+A bedtime routine helps us a lot and the kids know what to expect.
+We try to do the same things every evening.

+1. Dinner
+2. Playtime
+3. Brushing teeth
+4. Toilet
+5. Washing
+6. Creaming
+7. Dressing
+8. Reading a book

+The order can change, but the things are nearly the same every evening.

+We wait until they really sleep.
+Our kids are 1 and 3 years old and they sleep in the family bed.
+Older kids may can fall asleep on their own.